 The April 19, 2026 cruise on the Diamond Princess departs from Yokohama (tokyo), Japan.
-On this 10 Night Hokkaido Spring Flowers (Yokohama Roundtrip) sailing, the ship will visit a total of 6 different cruise port destinations, including its departure port.
+On this 10 Night Hokkaido Spring Flowers (Yokohama Roundtrip) sailing, the ship will visit a total of 6 cruise port destinations, including its departure port.
 The Diamond Princess sets sail on Sunday, Apr 19th and returns on Wednesday, Apr 29th.

 Use the buttons below to toggle between cabin types.